Lego Super Heroes: Lego Marvel Super Heroes: Avengers Reassembled! (2015)

-Lego Marvel Super Heroes - Guardians of the Galaxy: The Thanos Threat (2017)
+Lego Marvel Super Heroes: Guardians of the Galaxy – The Thanos Threat (2017)

-Lego Marvel Super Heroes - Guardians of the Galaxy: The Thanos Threat is a computer-animated Lego film based on Marvel Comics and starring the Guardians of the Galaxy.
+Lego Marvel Super Heroes: Guardians of the Galaxy – The Thanos Threat is an animated Lego short film.
 The film premiered on YouTube and Disney XD.

+The voice cast consists of Will Friedle as Star-Lord, Jonathan Adams as Ronan the Accuser, Trevor Devall as Rocket Raccoon, Jennifer Hale as Mantis, Stan Lee as a Ravager pilot, Vanessa Marshall as Gamora, Kevin Michael Richardson as Groot, Isaac C. Singleton Jr. as Thanos, David Sobolov as Drax the Destroyer, Cree Summer as Nebula, James Arnold Taylor as Yondu, and Travis Willingham as Thor and Taserface.

-Lego Marvel Super Heroes - Black Panther: Trouble in Wakanda (2018)
+Lego Marvel Super Heroes: Black Panther – Trouble in Wakanda (2018)

-Lego Marvel Super Heroes - Black Panther: Trouble in Wakanda is a computer-animated Lego film based on Marvel Comics and starring Black Panther.
+Lego Marvel Super Heroes: Black Panther – Trouble in Wakanda is an animated Lego short film.
 It is a re-imagined retelling of Black Panther and Avengers: Infinity War.
 The film premiered on YouTube and Disney XD.